 - A. The Company's Audit Committee was established on June 25, 2013. - B. The Audit Committee assists the Board in fulfilling its oversight of the finance reporting and internal control system of the Company.
-The discussion items in 2021 are as follows: - 1.
-The adoption of or amendments to the internal control system. - 2.
+The discussion items in 2022 are as follows: - 1.
+The adoption or amendments of an internal control system. - 2.
 Assessment of the effectiveness of the internal control system. - 3.
 The hiring or dismissal of an attesting CPA, or the compensation given thereto. - 4.
-The appointment of a financial, accounting, or internal auditing officer. - 5.
-Annual financial reports and second quarter financial reports. - 6.
+The appointment of a financial and accounting officer. - 5.
+Annual financial reports and quarter financial reports. - 6.
 The adoption of internal audit plan.

-C. A total of 4 (A) meetings of the Audit Committee meetings were held in 2021.
+C. A total of 4 (A) meetings of the Audit Committee meetings were held in 2022.
 Independent director attendance was as follows:

-Title Name Attendance in Person (B) By Proxy Attendance Rate (%) 【B/A】 Remarks Independent director Shiuh-Kao Chiang 4 0 100 Independent director Ta-Wen Sun 4 0 100 Independent director Shang-Ming Chin 4 0 100
+Title Name Attendance in Person (B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks Independent director Shiuh-Kao Chiang 4 0 100 06/17/2022 Re-elected Independent director Ta-Wen Sun 2 0 100 Tenure expired Independent director Shang-Ming Chin 4 0 100 06/17/2022 Re-elected Independent director Chiu-Feng Lien 2 0 100 06/17/2022 Newly elected Independent director Yu-Hui Ning 2 0 100 06/17/2022 Newly elected